conect2ai/METHODSX2024-safecycle-assist/README.md

 # Introduction

 This repository contains the code for the paper "SafeCycle-Assistant".
+The code uses the OpenAI API to generate a risk assessment for a cycling trip or point of interest.
+To contextualize the model, the prompt in [context](context.md) was used.

 # Requirements